rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 : The act of adding a soul chip Ⓢ to the bottom of a deque.
 Soul chips always accumulate in this manner; i.e. they never stack.

 reaction
-: A type of ability, governed by dexterity or intelligence, that may be attempted any time its trigger occurs in an encounter.
+: A type of ability that may be executed any time its trigger occurs in an encounter, within a reasonably short amount of time.
+Offensive reactions are governed by DEX or INT, whereas defensive reactions are governed by CON or WIL.

 reaction roll
-: A d20 roll against the reaction table that determines the success of a reaction.
+: A d20 roll against a reaction table that determines the success of a reaction.
 Overrolls yield the minimum level of the table.

+round
+: A segment of time during a combat in which each combatant takes one turn.
+Turn order is randomized at the beginning of each round, taking into account each combatant's current momentum.

 skill
 : A practiced ability executed by beings in combat, social, or environmental encounters.
 Skills are resolved with a roll against a result table.